-When requesting an estimate, it is important to make sure all the information of a print specification is listed, to ensure the price is a true reflection of your needs.
-Some items are simpler to price than others, which is why a leaflet campaign may be quicker and easier to estimate than a brochure or an entire direct mail campaign.
+When requesting an estimate, it is important to make sure all the information of a print specification is listed to ensure the price is a true reflection of your needs.
+Some projects are simpler to price than others, which is why a leaflet campaign may be quicker and easier to estimate than a brochure or an entire direct mail campaign.

 As well as creating a handy print specification form, below is a list of printing requirements which you must think about to create a printing specification.

 During the planning and design stage, it is wise to speak with us.
 We have seen in many situations where we could have saved the customer money if they had just changed the format of their artwork slightly.
 Once artwork is completed and signed off this can be a headache.